jtmerwin/Evolution-2024-Poster/README.md

 Topology outliers selected using custom R script, but also used methods from phylogenetics packages (phytools, ape, geiger) etc.
 Retained genes with discordant topologies where Tocuans and Hornbills were more closely related than expected based on species tree.

-dN/dS test was run using the ABSREL model in HyPhy (Examines dN/dS ratios at individual sites within genes on certain branches)
-Compared dN/dS at nodes preceding splits within Toucans and Hornbills to background dN/dS.
+dN/dS test was run using the ABSREL model in HyPhy (Examines dN/dS ratios within genes on certain test branches) Compared dN/dS at nodes preceding splits within Toucans and Hornbills to background dN/dS.
 Genes were considered under selection based on FDR Corrected P Values < .05.